neondatabase/website/content/docs/import/import-from-neon.md

    postgres://[user]:[password]@[neon_hostname]/[dbname]
    ```

 4. Prepare your import command to pipe data from one Neon project to the other.
 For the `pg_dump` command, specify connection details for the source database.
 For the `pg_restore` command, specify connection details for the destination database.
-The command should have this format:
+The command should have the following format:

    ```bash shouldWrap
    pg_dump -Fc -v -d postgres://[user]:[password]@[source_neon_hostname]/[dbname] | pg_restore -v -d postgres://[user]:[password]@[destination_neon_hostname]/[dbname]